 Fort Smith is a friendly little town full of big adventure.
 Perched on the Slave River, right at the NWT-Alberta border, it was long the gateway to the Northwest Territories.
 Now, it's your entrance to Canada's biggest national park and is home to some of the best whitewater paddling around.
 Speaking of whitewater, your first stop in Fort Smith should be down to the river to watch the Slave River Rapids.
 Chances are, you won't be alone: a colony of American White Pelicans nest, feed, and generally go about their pelican lives around the rapids.
 These majestic seabirds rival the Trumpeter Swan in length and have a wingspan second only to the California Condor among North American birds.

-Fort Smith is located at the terminus of the Wood Buffalo driving route, and you'll have your pick of campgrounds close to the community.
+The community is located at the terminus of the Wood Buffalo driving route, and you'll have your pick of campgrounds close to Fort Smith.
 For a small, peaceful and picturesque park, book a site at Little Buffalo River Falls.
 Or opt for Queen Elizabeth Territorial Park with its excellent amenities and its walking trails that will take you right into town.
 If you prefer to sleep indoors, there are B&Bs, inns and cottages on offer.
 Try the welcoming Whooping Crane Guest House, Whispering Pines Cottages, or Wood Buffalo Inn.

 In Fort Smith you're on the doorstep of Wood Buffalo National Park—Canada's largest national park, and the second largest in the world—and the awesome Salt Plains.
 On your way through, you're bound to run into a few of the park's namesake beasts.
 Be sure to slow your vehicle and observe these gentle giants.
 Stay in your car, allow the buffalo to go about their way and enjoy seeing the largest terrestrial animal in North America.
 Book a night or a weekend in one of Parks Canada's comfortable Pine Lake Cabins and relax.